mattvenn/vga_clock_pcb/README.md

 Needs to active project 2.
 See https://github.com/mattvenn/caravel-mph/blob/release/verilog/dv/caravel/user_proj_example/vga-clock/vga_clock.c for the simulation test.
 Will need PLL setup to work on the ASIC.

+For flashing, see https://github.com/efabless/ravenna/blob/master/firmware/blink/Makefile as a starting point. ravenna_hkspi.py may need some tweaks to work with Caravel.

 ## PLL config